 City of Satellite Beach

-Satellite Beach is a barrier island city and regional leader in sustainable governance.
-Many Florida Tech students have worked as interns on stormwater issues, sustainable buildings, solar energy, and Sustainability Board actions with city staff.
+Many Florida Tech students have worked here as interns on stormwater issues, sustainable buildings, solar energy, and Sustainability Board actions with city staff.
 Students have also directly participated in the creation and implementation of the first barrier island city sustainability plan in the region.

 Energy Florida is an industry-led nonprofit organization that helps to bring energy-related products and services to the state of Florida, with a focus on renewable energy.
 EF seeks to diversify and finance innovative energy projects.